Camping Food Ideas – No Refrigeration Required!

 Boil some pasta, add pasta sauce and some meat, and there you have it.

-Add these to casseroles, sandwiches, soups, or salads for a boost of much-needed protein.
-If the weight of the cans worries you, choose tuna or chicken packets instead.
+Canned chicken or tuna can be added to casseroles, sandwiches, soups, or salads for a boost of much-needed protein.
+If the weight of the can is a concern, opt for tuna or chicken packets instead.

 canned tuna